erwanlemerrer/rennes-survival-guide/README.md

   - Not wine.
 Producing region is far south, except for some Nantes region one, named Muscadet.
       - Great replacement: honey wine, aka chouchenn, is a must (personal favorite one: [Dragon Rouge](https://dragonrouge.bzh)).
   - Quite some local breweries, so you'll have the [choice](https://www.bieresbretonnes.fr/brasseries/).
+  - Too bad fish do not travel well !

 ## Dead sundays
   - Most of restaurants, bars and nearly all shops are closed on sunday/monday.
 Crêperie on sundays: La ville d'ys, beers: La cité d'ys (yes that's a lot of [Ys](https://en.wikipedia.org/wiki/Ys)!).